 - Billing for medical equipment that was never ultimately provided

-If you have been accused or formally charged with committing an act of Medicaid fraud, it is important to have an experienced Columbus Medicaid fraud lawyer on your side as soon as possible, so that he or she can immediately set to work on defending against your criminal charge.
-Our health care fraud attorneys in Ohio have helped people just like you.
-Contact us here.
+If you have been accused or formally charged with committing an act of Medicaid fraud, it is important to have a Columbus Medicaid fraud lawyer on your side as soon as possible, so that he or she can immediately set to work on defending against your criminal charge.
+Our healthcare fraud attorneys in Ohio have helped people just like you.

-What Penalties Can I Face if I’m Convicted of Medicaid Fraud?
+What Penalties Can I Face if I’m Convicted of Medicaid Fraud in Ohio?

 If you are charged with and convicted of Medicaid fraud, you naturally wonder if you will go to jail.
 The penalties for a guilty plea or conviction will vary depending on which court convicts you and how much the fraud was worth.
 The following are some possible penalties for Medicaid fraud in Ohio:

 - If the fraud is worth $1,000 to $7,500 = Fifth-degree felony charges and up to 12 months in jail

 - If the fraud is worth $7,500 to $150,000 = Fourth-degree felony charges and up to 18 months in prison

 - If the fraud is worth more than $150,000 = Third-degree felony charges and up to five years in prison

 Some additional consequences that you could be facing for Medicaid fraud include the following: